fjod/Codewars/CodeWars/Task.md

-﻿39.
-Combination Sum
+﻿973.
+K Closest Points to Origin
      Medium
-    15.3K
+     7.2K
-    305
+     260
      Companies
-    Given an array of distinct integers candidates and a target integer target, return a list of all unique combinations of candidates where the chosen numbers sum to target.
-You may return the combinations in any order.
+     Given an array of points where points[i] = [xi, yi] represents a point on the X-Y plane and an integer k, return the k closest points to the origin (0, 0).

-The same number may be chosen from candidates an unlimited number of times.
-Two combinations are unique if the frequency of at least one of the chosen numbers is different.
+The distance between two points on the X-Y plane is the Euclidean distance (i.e., √(x1 - x2)2 + (y1 - y2)2).

-The test cases are generated such that the number of unique combinations that sum up to target is less than 150 combinations for the given input.
+You may return the answer in any order.
+The answer is guaranteed to be unique (except for the order that it is in).